aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-metadata/_index.md

 ---

 {{% alert color="primary" %}}
-Aspose.Cells allows you to load a light-weight version of a workbook into memory to edit its metadata information.
+Aspose.Cells allows you to load a lightweight version of a workbook into memory to edit its metadata information.
 Please use the [**WorkbookMetadata**](https://reference.aspose.com/cells/nodejs-cpp/workbookmetadata) class to load the workbook.
 {{% /alert %}}

 The following sample code uses the [**WorkbookMetadata**](https://reference.aspose.com/cells/nodejs-cpp/workbookmetadata) class to edit custom document properties of a workbook.
 Once you open the workbook using the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class, you will be able to read the document properties.
-Here is a sample code using the [**WorkbookMetadata**](https://reference.aspose.com/cells/nodejs-cpp/workbookmetadata) class.
+Here is sample code using the [**WorkbookMetadata**](https://reference.aspose.com/cells/nodejs-cpp/workbookmetadata) class.

 ```javascript
 const path = require("path");